-Since effective communication is one of the top leadership qualities required to guide a team, it’s important to understand how to effectively convey messages to others.
+Since effective communication is one of the top leadership qualities and leadership skills required to guide a team, it’s important to understand how to effectively convey messages to others.
 Increasing communication skills elevates your influence, develops strong followers, maximizes retention, and unifies people toward achieving the CEO or leader’s vision.
 Nevertheless, mastering the art of communication doesn’t happen overnight.
 It takes dedication, hard work, and the desire to truly listen to and understand others.
 However, those willing to take on the challenge of learning how to be a great communicator will see their relationships in business and life thrive and become stronger than ever before.

 To get started, check out more on what communication is, its benefits, five tips for becoming a better communicator, and how to implement these techniques.

 Communication is how people share messages and information.
 This can be done verbally, nonverbally, visually, or through writing.
 While many people might be great with words, communication isn’t just about what you say.
 It includes other factors like tone and body language.
 For decades, many believed that only 7 percent of communication was verbal due to research conducted by Dr. Albert Mehrabian.
 While scientists now refute “the 7 percent rule,” it is still recognized that much of communication extends beyond words.
 For example, Dr. Ray Birdwhistle found humans can make and recognize over 250,000 different facial expressions.
 Nonverbal signals convey additional layers of communication beyond words.